Entertainment News Roundup: R&B singer R. Kelly's obstruction trial begins in Chicago; Third Point discloses stake of nearly $1 billion in Disney, pushes for changes and more | Entertainment

 American actor Anne Heche was taken off life support on Sunday, nine days after suffering severe injuries in a fiery car crash, as a compatible person was found to receive her donated organs, a spokesperson said.
 Heche, 53, had been legally dead since Friday, though still with a heartbeat, and was kept on life support to preserve her organs so they could be donated, her representatives said.

-Tokyo diners nosh on Demogorgon pasta, Eleven's waffles at 'Stranger Things' cafe
+Tokyo diners nosh on Demogorgon pasta, and Eleven's waffles at 'Stranger Things' cafe

 Japanese fans of the sci-fi hit "Stranger Things" can chow down on demonic pasta and rock out to retro 1980s tunes at a pop-up cafe inspired by the Netflix Inc horror drama.
 The shop, a partnership with local restaurant chain Pronto Corp, recently extended its run in the fashionable Shibuya district of Tokyo several months amid overwhelming demand.
 "Stranger Things" has remained one of the streamer's top 10 shows in Japan since the release of its fourth season in May.